baudisgroup/CNAdjust/README.md

 * `--segnum`: Upper limit of segment number to identify noisy profiles.
 Defalut is 1000.
 * `--lowthre`: Thresholds to call low-level CNA in noisy profiles.
 It should be a positive value used to call duplication, and its opposite is used to call deletion.
 It can be multiple values concatenated with commas.
 Default is 0.1,0.15,0.3.
 * `--highthre`: Thresholds to call high-level CNA in noisy profiles.
 It should be a positive value used to call duplication, and its opposite is used to call deletion.
 It can be multiple values concatenated with commas.
 Default is 1,1.5,2.

-## Profile

-By default, the pipeline is locally executed, but it can be run using docker engine by setting `-profile docker`.

 ## Cohort CNA pattern data preparation